glennmatlin/FIFE_manuscript/wopr/main.typ

 Effective formats combine structured turns (brief → move → challenge → adjudication) with qualitative evidence requirements: claims must cite assumptions, external signals, or benchmarks.
 Adjudication blends simple quantitative checks (unit economics, capacity) with narrative plausibility.
 LMs can draft memos, scenario briefs, or stakeholder analyses conditioned on constraints (budget, brand voice, compliance) and can help enumerate second‑order effects, but human facilitators keep realism and ethics in scope.

 For organizational adoption, reproducibility and governance are key.
 Keep minimal artifacts (scenario text, prompts, seeds, facilitation script), log model/version and any tool use (RAG, calculators), and separate confidential data from public scaffolds.
 Typical evaluation rubrics emphasize clarity of reasoning, sensitivity analysis (what if X changes), and decision traceability.
 Sharing sanitized transcripts and prompt scaffolds accelerates reuse across teams while protecting proprietary details.
-=== social deception, persuasion, and deduction (ryan and evan) Open‑ended wargames frequently hinge on narrative competition: actors advance frames, counter‑frames, and selective evidence to shape beliefs and coalitions.
-LMs can generate plausible narratives and rhetorical strategies, but sustained strategy remains a challenge; models may drift, mirror interlocutors (sycophancy), or over‑fit to short‑term persuasion at the expense of long‑term credibility.
-In practice, systems must balance persuasive skill with traceability and consistency across turns.

-Operationally, environments rich in misinformation require agents to distinguish deception from uncertainty and to reason about source reliability.
-Useful behaviors include: explicitly tracking claims and evidence, separating observation from inference, and flagging contested facts.
-Human facilitation helps steer back toward grounded analysis when models confabulate, and evaluation rubrics can reward caution, justification quality, and internal consistency rather than only rhetorical flourish.

-Design patterns that harden systems include structured argumentation (claim–evidence–warrant), red‑team prompts that probe for inconsistencies, and periodic “strategy check‑ins” where agents restate objectives and constraints.
-When appropriate, limited tool use (document retrieval with citations) can improve verifiability, though it must be logged and bounded.
-These measures improve resilience against adversarial prompts, data poisoning, and overconfidence without over‑indexing on failure‑mode taxonomies.

 === Economic, Financial, and Business Implications of Wargaming